HumayunK01/Sem-VII/INDEX.md

 - All experiments are available in PDF format
 - Rubrics are provided for all major assessment categories
-- File sizes range from 20KB to 1.3MB
+- File sizes range from 20KB to 85MB (Jenkins WAR file)
-- Total repository size: ~5.5MB
+- Total repository size: ~101MB
+- IAE materials added for internal assessment preparation
+- OSINT has the most comprehensive experiment set with 10 completed experiments

 ---